 There is no physical tool or software to measure the balance in an artwork, and you should look for yourself if the elements are not heavy on one side and the overall artwork looks balanced.

 Why is Balance important to a work of Art?

-Balance of Art is essential to an Artwork as it gives comfort and a complete feel for a viewer.
+Balance of Art is essential to an Artwork as it gives a viewer comfort and a complete feel.

 A composition in artwork should be such that you should evenly distribute the art elements.
-If you see a picture or a painting and if it makes you uncomfortable or makes you feel incomplete, it will be primarily due to the imbalance in the artwork.
+If you see a picture or a painting that makes you uncomfortable or feels incomplete, it will be primarily due to the imbalance in the artwork.